SMS Donau (1856): Later career

 After arriving in Honolulu on 19 December, Donau was found to require significant repairs, which in turn necessitated the construction of a new sectional dock to carry out the repair work.
 It was estimated that the project would be complete by late April 1870, so Petz decided to use the time to travel via steamer to Guatemala, Peru, Chile, Argentina, and Uruguay to negotiate trade agreements.
 Donau was finally ready to depart on 1 May, and by 26 June, she had reached Callao, Peru.
 There, the crew carried out miscellaneous repairs after their long voyage from Hawaiian waters.
 Work on the ship was finished by late July, allowing her to depart Callao on 25 July.
-She sailed south to Valparaiso, Chile, where on 16 August Petz finally returned to the ship.
+She sailed south to Valparaíso, Chile, where on 16 August Petz finally returned to the ship.
 Donau entered the dangerous Strait of Magellan on 14 September, and she was forced to anchor in Fortescue Bay the following night.
 She remained in Punta Arenas to weather a severe storm in late September, and by 3 October, she had reached Montevideo, Uruguay.
 Repairs to her boilers and rigging were carried out there, and by 13 December she was underway again.
 She passed through the Strait of Gibraltar on 4 February 1871, and she stopped in Gibraltar for another series of repairs to her engine and rigging.
 Donau eventually anchored in Pola on 1 March, having completing a circumnavigation of the globe.
 Petz left the ship three days later, and on 7 March, she was decommissioned.
 Donau was struck from the naval register on 1 May 1872 and broken up later that year.